 Common appliances are often sources of CO.
 If they are not properly maintained, are improperly ventilated, or malfunction, CO levels can rise quickly.
 CO is a real danger now that homes are more energy efficient.
-"Airtight" homes with added insulation, sealed windows, and other weatherproofing can "trap" CO inside.
+"Air-tight" homes with added insulation, sealed windows, can "trap" CO inside.